 Visit the Berry Good Farms website at www.berrygoodfarms.org.

-The mission of Berry Good Farms is to teach and employ intellectually disabled individuals while providing the community a valuable service through local enterprise, entrepreneurship, and educational opportunities.
+The mission of Berry Good Farms, a division of North Florida School of Special Education, is to educate and employ individuals with intellectual and developmental differences while providing the community with a valuable service through local enterprise, entrepreneurship, and educational opportunities.

 The vision of Berry Good Farms is to provide a self-sustaining industry for students and graduates encompassing education, hands-on experience, and compensated employment.
 Transition students and Post-Graduates will be trained in the field of horticulture, culinary arts and the production of agricultural goods.

 Barkin’ Biscuits is an all-natural dog treat baking operation out of North Florida School of Special Education that provides Transition Students, Post-Graduates and young adults with intellectual and developmental differences in the community another form of vocational training.
 The program is offered three days a week and attracts chefs ranging from 18 to 40 years of age.

 Learn more about Barkin’ Biscuits on the Berry Good Farms website at www.berrygoodfarms.org/barkin-biscuits